 1 person favorited this theater

-In early-2002 two families purchased the Kennedy Theater and reopened it.
+In early-2002 two families purchased the Kennedy Theatre and reopened it.
 The brick wall with the portrait of the President was removed and mirrors were added.
 The original seats remain and are badly in need of being replaced as many are broken or just plain uncomfortable.
-A skybox with around 10 seats were added upstairs for one theater.
+A skybox with around 10 seats were added upstairs for one theatre.
 If you purchase a ticket (at a higher price) to the skybox you get all the popcorn and soda you want for free and it is delivered to you.

 Just login to your account and subscribe to this theater